Boarding Schools for Girls in Aurora, Illinois

 Teens with emotional problems like anxiety or depression commonly have lessened interest in physical activities, which are healthy and appropriate for teenagers.
 At this program, we encourage a re-discovery of their God-given interest in exercise and the outdoors.
 Keeping teens physically active increases fitness and confidence, which are essential additions to the counseling students are provided with.

-Girls at this residential treatment center learn useful, real-life work skills.
+In this alternative school, girls learn useful, real-life work skills.
 This teaches work ethic and honesty, as well as building self-esteem.
 In this therapeutic setting, the girls discover how to balance work and fun, leading to a reliable and admirable work ethic.
 This goes on into their life after their time here, allowing them to become helpful, productive members of society.

 Within this secure and caring program, girls can build principles, and discover a new faith and purpose in God.
 This is the only effective technique for teens to be rid of the selfishness and self-centeredness that causes most of their dysfunctional behaviors, from addiction to other conduct disorders.
 Within a supportive structure, and surrounded by healthy influences, students gain a new, healthy peer group that will hold them accountable and support them in their new, principled way of living.

-Though not situated in Aurora, Illinois, Kansas City Girls Academy is a residential boarding school for troubled kids that can aid your teenage daughter.
+Though not situated in Aurora, Illinois, Kansas City Girls Academy is a Christian boarding school for troubled girls that can aid your teenage daughter.

 Troubled teens usually need more support than is available within their own household.
 A caring and supportive family are, unfortunately, not always enough to curb the worrisome behaviors of such a child.
 This program offers solutions, however, and provides a true solution that can transform your daughter into a healthy, useful child, returning them to you a changed young person.

-More about residential treatment centers for girls in Aurora, Illinois:
+More about boarding schools for girls in Aurora, Illinois:

 Aurora is the second most populous city in the U.S. state of Illinois, and the 112th largest city in the United States.
 A suburb of Chicago, located west of the Loop, its population in 2010 was 197,899.
 Originally founded within Kane County, Aurora’s city limits have expanded greatly over the past 50 years and now spill over into DuPage, Will and Kendall Counties.
 In 1908, Aurora officially adopted the nickname “City of Lights”, because it was one of the first cities in the United States to implement an all-electric street lighting system in 1881.
 Aurora’s downtown is located on the Fox River.
 As of 2011, the city was undergoing a large-scale renovation of its underdeveloped Stolp Island business district.

-Excerpt about residential treatment center for girls in Aurora, Illinois, used with permission from Wikipedia.
+Excerpt about special boarding schools for troubled girls in Aurora, Illinois, used with permission from Wikipedia.